archives-of-soumic/cloud-research-odyssey/docs/1-install/1-Install-Postgresql.md

 The course will be using this database.
 Hence the first thing to do is install the database.
 I am currently using `Debian 10 Testing` (actually it's `Linux Mint Debian Edition` alias `LMDE4`, and I tweaked the software sources file by changing `stable` into `testing`, so it's really `Debian 10 Testing` with a different 'skin') as my main os.
 In production however, one should use a stable os.

+*Correction* At the time of writing, the debian testing has some really buggie packages (usually that is not the case though) and so I had to switch back to stable.

 Follow my instructions precisely:
 1. Go to [postgresql download page](https://www.postgresql.org/download/) and select your distro (debian for my case).
 Then follow the instructions.
 You can add the repository, or directly download from debian's repository.